mikeybeck/ng-work-time-tracker/README.md

 2. ```npm install``` - install dev dependencies (gulp, etc)
 3. ```bower install``` - install front end dependencies
 4. ```gulp``` - this will serve your project locally and watch for changes

+TODO:
+ - Add total time for each activity to data page
+ - Add sub-activities
+ - Add better data visualisation (calendar format perhaps)

+NOTE: I'm really just using this project as a way to help me learn Angular, so expect it to be poorly coded as I have pretty much no idea what I'm doing.